SeisComP/seiscomp/doc/base/tutorials/help.rst

 You will ...

-* Troubleshoot and resolve problems with SeisComP.
+* Troubleshoot and resolve problems with SeisComP

 :Pre-requisites for this tutorial:

 * None

 :Afterwards/Results/Outcomes:

-* Improved understanding of ways to solve SeisComP problems.
+* Improved understanding of ways to solve SeisComP problems

 :Time range estimate:

-* 5 minutes.
+* 5 minutes

 ----------